Pennsylvania needs a statewide digital strategy, but the commercial pressure changes quickly from Philadelphia and Pittsburgh to the regional markets.

 Erie, Reading, Scranton, York, Altoona, and the rest of the regional layer still need strong city pages, but they often reward usefulness and service clarity more than broader metro-style positioning.
 Those markets usually respond better when the business sounds grounded, the service pages are stronger, and the local routes have an obvious job.

-That is why the Pennsylvania layer should organise the statewide story, identify the strongest market clusters, and move people into the city and city-service pages where the real commercial work happens.
-When the state page is weak, the whole footprint becomes noisier.
+That is why the Pennsylvania layer should organise the statewide story, identify the strongest market clusters, and move people into the city and city-level service pages where the real commercial work happens.
+When the state page is weak, the whole site becomes noisier.
 When it is doing its job, the whole system becomes easier to trust and easier to scale.

 Start with the service path that matches the real bottleneck.